 Below, we detail the items and gems that you should use for your Generator Necromancer in Diablo 3 and why.
 We also list your paragon points and Kanai's Cube items.
-Updated for patch 2.6.9 and Season 21.
+Updated for Patch 2.7.4 and Season 27.

 Best in Slot Gear and Alternatives

-The build equips five of the six available pieces of the Grace of Inarius set, and attains the complete 6-piece bonus via a Ring of Royal Grandeur in the Cube.
+The build equips all six available pieces of the Grace of Inarius set, leaving your jewelry slots for pieces that bring more utility and damage to the setup.
 Rolls-wise, this primary attack-reliant build makes good use of skill damage, attack speed and area damage across gear.
 Your ability damage focus will be spent entirely on Grim Scythe, so try to roll a % increase to its damage on your pants and belt (discussed below).
 Inarius's Conviction and Inarius's Perseverance can be dedicated entirely to toughness rolls, while Inarius's Understanding needs to include a Crit Chance roll alongside the high main stats.
 Area Damage will be sought on both Inarius's Martyrdom and Inarius's Will, with cooldown reduction accompanying it on the former and double crit stats on the latter.